renproject/swapperd/README.md

 # RenEx Atomic Swapper

-The RenEx Atomic Swapper is built, and officially supported by, the Republic Protocol team.
-It can used to execute atomic swaps between Ethereum and Bitcoin, and while it can be used independently of RenEx, it is designed for use with https://testnet.ren.exchange.
+The RenEx Atomic Swapper is built and officially supported by, the Republic Protocol team.
+It can be used to execute atomic swaps between Ethereum and Bitcoin, and while it can be used independently of RenEx, it is designed for use with https://testnet.ren.exchange.
 Using this software, traders will be able to open Ethereum to Bitcoin orders on https://testnet.ren.exchange.

 ## Installation